Wetland conservation: Habitat

 Beavers are one of the many organisms that utilize wetlands as their habitats.
 Dams are built by beavers as their homes to care for offspring that are used as a safe haven from predators and climate conditions.

-Wetlands play a vital role in providing diverse and critical habitats for a wide array of plant and animal species, serving as a cornerstone of ecological diversity.
-Different species of fish and wildlife utilize wetlands in various ways.
-Some rely on wetlands as their main habitat, while others use them seasonally for food and shelter.
-Wetlands are crucial for the survival of many species, while they serve as essential seasonal habitats for others.
+Wetlands provide habitat for a wide array of plant and animal species.
+Different animals utilize wetlands in various ways.
+Some animals spend their entire life in wetlands, while others only use them during a specific stage of their life cycle.
+For example, wetlands serve as nursery habitat for commercially valuable juvenile fish and shellfish.
+Additionally, some organisms only use wetlands seasonally, such as birds.
 The synergy of shallow waters, abundant nutrients, and high primary productivity creates a perfect environment for the growth of organisms that make up the foundation of the food chain, providing nourishment for various fish, amphibians, shellfish, and insects.
-Wetlands have also been a location favored by scientists in aid to the improvement and discovery of medicine.
-There is an estimated 70-80% of people worldwide who rely on herbal medicine as well as income from harvest and trade of plants due to their medicinal purposes.
-Although there is no existence of a global inventory of wetland medicinal species, the White willow is an example.
-This riverine plant is used in skin care products as well as being the original source of salicylic acid.
-Additionally, numerous species of birds and mammals depend on wetlands to find their food, drink water, and have a safe place to stay, particularly during their long journeys or when they're having babies.

 Climate change mitigation

 Wetlands play a crucial and multifaceted role in mitigating climate change through their natural processes and functions.
 They capture carbon from the air when plants grow and trap sediment from water.
 This carbon gets stored in plants, leaves, soil, and mud, sometimes for thousands of years.
-According to an article published by A.M.
+The term used by scientists to categorize carbon absorbed by coastal wetlands which is then stored in the soil and organic material is blue carbon.According to an article published by A.M.
 Nahlik and M.S.
 Fennesy, worldwide, wetlands retain around 700 billion tons of carbon, mainly in peat soils, with an annual sequestration rate of 96 million tons.
 In the United States, it's estimated that wetlands contain 11.52 billion tons of carbon, equivalent to approximately 1% of the global soil carbon reservoir which highlights the carbon storage capacity of wetlands on a global scale.
+Wetlands have a higher carbon density than most terrestrial ecosystems, placing them as the top player in global biogeochemical mitigation.

 Biological productivity

-While wetlands only cover around 5% of the Conterminous United States's land surface, they support 31% of the plant species.
-Through wetlands ability to absorb nutrients, they are able to be highly biologically productive (able to produce biomass quickly).
+Through wetland's ability to absorb nutrients, wetlands are able to be highly biologically productive (able to produce biomass quickly).
 Freshwater wetlands are even comparable to tropical rainforests in plant productivity.
 Their ability to efficiently create biomass may become important to the development of alternative energy sources.

 Students explore wetlands at DeSoto National Wildlife Refuge for educational benefits.

+Fishing

+Fisheries are also an extremely important source of protein and income in many wetlands.
+According to the United Nations Food and Agriculture Organization, the total catch from inland waters (rivers and wetlands) was 8.7 million metric tonnes in 2002.